jeffery/php-error-handler/README.md

 ### `ErrorHandler`

 `ErrorHandler` is some means of handling PHP errors (fatal and non-fatal) and uncaught `Throwable`s.
-It defines three methods implementable by sub classes:
+It defines three methods implementable by subclasses:

 - `notifyError(ErrorException $e): void`